SonarSystems/Bootstrap-3-Tutorial-71---Disabled-List-Items/README.md

-Bootstrap-3-Tutorial-71---Disabled-List-Items
+Bootstrap 3 Tutorial 71 - Disabled List Items
 =============================================

-Code for the following video tutorial
+Code for the following video tutorial http://youtu.be/EDPmymB-Mjg